Montgomery County teacher vaccination effort left out private-school educators at start

 Recently, public-school officials in Montgomery detailed a plan to send small groups of students with special needs back into classrooms March 1 and begin to phase in hybrid learning on March 15.

-As the vaccination issue stirred debate last week, County Executive Marc Elrich (D) suggested at one point on WAMU’s “Kojo Nnamdi Show” that the county did not make decisions about vaccinating private-school employees but rather followed guidelines set by Gov. Larry Hogan (R).
+As the vaccination issue stirred debate last week, Elrich suggested at one point on WAMU’s “Kojo Nnamdi Show” that the county did not make decisions about vaccinating private-school employees but rather followed guidelines set by Gov. Larry Hogan (R).

 A day later, the Maryland Department of Health issued a memo saying Maryland vaccine providers should not exclude nonpublic schools from vaccination efforts involving educators.
 It also said at least 100 doses a week should be allocated for educators.